"You keep trusting," Castiel tells him, almost accusingly.

 "I wouldn't say that," Ruby purrs.
 "Tonight, Sammy's as close to perfect as it gets.
 And after tonight... well."

 Something about the way she says it sounds wrong.
 She knows, Dean thinks, and doesn't know why he's surprised.
-Maybe because despite it all, he did respect Ruby for what she did for Sam.
+Maybe because despite it all, he did respect Ruby for what she did for Sam while he was gone.
 "You knew killing Lilith would free Lucifer."

 Her grin only widens. "'And it is written, that the first demon shall be the last seal.'"